jacobkap/crimebythenumbers/docs/choropleth-maps.md

 3. Combine with the Census tract data
 4. Make maps

-We'll start by finding the tract where each shooting occurred using the function `st_join()` which is part of `sf`.
+We'll start by finding the tract where each shooting occurred using the function `st_join()` which is a function in `sf`.
 This does a spatial join and finds the polygon where each point is located in.
 Since we will be aggregating the data let's call the output of this function "shootings_agg".
 The order in the () is important!
 For our aggregation we want the output to be at the shooting-level so we start with the "officer_shootings_geocoded" data.
 In the next step we'll see why this matters.

 ```r